 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the S1R has an electronic viewfinder (5760k dots), while the 645Z has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the S1R offers a wider field of view (100%) than the one in the 645Z (98%), so that a larger proportion of the captured image is visible in the finder.
 The adjacent table lists some of the other core features of the Panasonic S1R and Pentax 645Z along with similar information for a selection of comparators.

 One feature that differentiates the S1R and the 645Z is in-body image stabilization (IBIS).
-The S1R reduces the risk of handshake-induced blur with all attached lenses, while the 645Z has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The S1R reduces the risk of handshake-induced blur with all attached lenses, while the 645Z offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the S1R is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The Panasonic S1R and the Pentax 645Z both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.